michaelfoz/Amazon_Vine_Analysis/README.md

 # Deliverable 3: Written Report

--How many Vine reviews and non-Vine reviews were there?
+- How many Vine reviews and non-Vine reviews were there?

--How many Vine reviews were 5 stars?
+- How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

--What percentage of Vine reviews were 5 stars?
+- What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?